Ahu7485/ArrowDodgingGame/README.md

 ## Some Issues
 LeaderBoard may be may be blank due to Backend Servers not being used for a while.

-    -   Reason: SQL Servers turn off after an hour of inactivity, and requires some time to turn it back on.
+SQL Servers turn off after an hour of inactivity, and requires some time to turn it back on.

-    -   Solution:  Refresh Page after a couple of ~10 seconds of opening the website.
+Refresh Page after a couple of ~10 seconds of opening the website.